INDUSTRY UPGRADE, Part 1:

 Keep learning.
 Keep upgrading.

 In Part 1 of INDUSTRY UPGRADE, we covered how, as a manufacturer, you can assess your needs, better-understand your finances and begin planning new investments.
-In Parts 2 and 3, we’ll take a deeper dive into performing a cost-benefit analysis and explain how to finance new investments.
+In Part 2 and Part 3, we’ll take a deeper dive into performing a cost-benefit analysis and explain how to finance new investments.

 We hope these tools will help you continue to make smart business decisions and overcome challenges like rising material costs and labor shortages.
 If you have any questions, reach out to the Dugan & Lopatka team today.